casangi/casadocs/docs/api/casashell.rst

 to all tasks and also at the CASA command line.
 This allows the convenience of not changing parameters that are shared between tasks but does require care when chaining together sequences of task invocations (to ensure proper values are provided).
-Some task parameters accept a specific collection of strings.
+Some task parameters accept a specific string from a collection of possible strings.
 These parameters are generally case sensitive, but sometimes both fully upper and fully lower case versions of the same string may be accepted (i.e.
 ``datacolumn='data'`` or ``'DATA'``).
 When in doubt, use the case specified in the default setting of that parameter.